mitsuba-renderer/enoki/README.md

    the entire program.

-Finally, Enoki can do all of the above simultaneously: if desired, it can compile the same source code to multiple very different implementations (e.g. scalar, AVX512, and CUDA+autodiff).
+Finally, Enoki can do all of the above simultaneously: if desired, it can compile the same source code to multiple different implementations (e.g. scalar, AVX512, and CUDA+autodiff).

 ### Motivation